Fexty12573/SharpPluginLoader/docs/Install/Installation.md

 ```bash
 protontricks 582010 d3dcompiler_47
 ```
 4. Download the latest linux release of SPL (`SharpPluginLoader-<version>-linux.zip`) from the [Releases Page](https://github.com/Fexty12573/SharpPluginLoader/releases) and extract it into the game's root directory.
-After doing so you should have a `msvcrt.dll` file in the same folder as `MonsterHunterWorld.exe`.
+After doing so you should have a `msvcrt.dll` file in the same directory as `MonsterHunterWorld.exe`.
 5. Set the steam launch options for MHW as follows:
 ```bash
 # Use this for SPL only